sail-pl/hardy/README.md

   - forall i.
 F (* where i is a position *)
   - exists i.
 F (* where i is a position *)

+- A SURVEY ON SMALL FRAGMENTS OF FIRST-ORDER LOGIC OVER FINITE WORDS, Diekert, Gastin and Kufleitner, 2008

 ## TODO